If you want to update this page or add new content, please submit a pull request to the Homepage.

 Getting Started with iOS SDK

-Welcome to Yorkie iOS SDK!
-In this guide, we will walk you through the steps to get started with the iOS SDK.
+This guide walks you through the steps to get started with the Yorkie iOS SDK.

 Using in your projects